What you need to know

 - Jetstar Pacific (BL) Airbus A320/A321 - neither concentrators nor cylinders are allowed on board

-- You must complete and then submit a Jetstar Medical Clearance Form at least five business days before you travel to be approved for travel
+- You must complete and submit a Jetstar Medical Clearance Form according to the instructions provided

 - Jetstar Japan (GK) and Jetstar Pacific (BL) cannot make any provision for customers who require oxygen

-If you need to confirm the aircraft type for your flight or if you change your flight details, it’s very important that you contact Jetstar Reservations before you travel.
+If you need to confirm the aircraft type for your flight or if you change your flight details, it’s very important that you contact us before you travel.

 Portable oxygen concentrators